Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Not while he’s still spinning the vinyl that shaped his soul, still walking these Macon streets in his Allman Brothers t-shirt—the same town that’s held him and given him a place to keep the music alive.

 Kirk lived inside the music as he archived it.
-And he’s still keeping the flame red hot, shining like a beacon that draws folks from all over the world to Macon, to that Gallery West.
+And he’s still keeping the flame red hot, shining like a beacon that draws folks from all over the world to Macon, to Gallery West.

 And the music?
 Just like his stories, it still sounds better when Kirk’s around.